 Tobago Trinidad And Tobago Travel Guide

-Over centuries, Tobago changed hands more than any other Caribbean island.
+Throughout the centuries, Tobago changed hands more than any other Caribbean island.
 The British eventually gained full control in 1814, integrating Tobago into their colonial empire.
 This union later formed the colony of Trinidad and Tobago, and the island gained independence as part of the new nation in 1962.

 Tobago's culture is a warm a merging of African, Indian, and European influences.
 This blend is especially apparent in its delicious cuisine, which features fresh seafood, spices from the area, and traditional cooking methods.
-Try the island's signature dish, curried crab and dumplings, or sample flavorful street food like doubles.
+Taste the island's signature dish, curried crab and dumplings, or sample flavorful street food like doubles.

 Life slows down, offering tranquility.